Chemotherapy for Thymus Cancer

 Chemo can also affect the blood-forming cells of the bone marrow, leading to:

-Most of these side effects usually go away over time after treatment ends and there are often ways to lessen them.
+Many of these side effects can be lessened.
 For instance, drugs can be used to help prevent or reduce nausea and vomiting.
+Most side effects go away over time after treatment ends.
 If you do have side effects, be sure to ask your doctor or nurse about medicines to help reduce or manage them.

 Some chemo drugs can also have other side effects.
 For example:

-• Cisplatin and paclitaxel can cause nerve damage (called neuropathy).
+• Cisplatin and paclitaxel can cause nerve damage (neuropathy).
 This can sometimes lead to pain, burning or tingling sensations, sensitivity to cold or heat, or weakness in the hands and feet.

-Most often these problems get better or even go away once treatment is stopped, but they may last a long time in some people.
-Be sure to report any side effects or changes you notice while getting chemo to your medical team so that you can get prompt treatment for them.
-In some cases, the doses of the chemo drugs might need to be reduced or treatment delayed or stopped to keep the effects from getting worse.
+Most often these problems get better or even go away once treatment is stopped, but they may last a long time for some people.
+Be sure to tell your healthcare team about any side effects or changes you notice while getting chemo.
+That way you can get treatment for them right away.
+In some cases, the doses of the chemo drugs might need to be reduced.
+Or your treatment may be delayed or stopped to keep the effects from getting worse.

 More information about chemotherapy